dreamcatcher-tech/network/Inbox/2025-01-08 1952 streaming records.md

 It could cache things, based on hash, but then we're in artifact territory again.

 Being able to receive chunked items in any order can speed things up too maybe ?

+When a record updates, it flashes blue to indicate change.
+So if looking at a screen and a record changes on the server, it will flash blue to show it is changing.